manavgabhawala/CocoaMultipeer/README.md

 Coming soon but it will be well documented.

+## License

+Licensed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+See the LICENSE file for more details.

 ## Conclusion

 Want to contribute to this project?
 Make a pull request.
 Facing a problem?
 Report an issue.